 We are excited to announce that we have released a new CloudBerry Backup for Mac OS!
 This is our first standalone version of CloudBerry Backup designed specifically for this platform.
 Now Mac OS users can leverage the capabilities of our product and effectively manage their backups.

 In this post, we provide instructions on how to backup and restore your data using CloudBerry Backup for Mac OS.
-We'll focus on the following topics:

 How to Set up Storage Account